-Description

-Applications will be reviewed on a rolling-basis.
+Description Applications will be reviewed on a rolling-basis.

-CDC Office and Location: A program opportunity is available within the Division of Overdose Prevention (DOP), within the National Center for Injury Prevention and Control (NCIPC), at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.
+CDC Office and Location: Two program opportunities are available within the Division of Overdose Prevention (DOP), within the National Center for Injury Prevention and Control (NCIPC), at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.